isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 a control socket used to receive control commands.
 The ``kea-netconf`` process uses this socket to communicate with the DHCPv6 server, i.e. it pushes translated configurations to that server using control commands.
-The following is the example control socket specification for the Kea DHCPv6 server:
+The following is an example control socket specification for the Kea DHCPv6 server:

 .. code-block:: json